 When evaluating social media, it’s important to first determine the organisation’s objectives.
 It is then possible to decide upon the best metrics to track against those objectives to help measure overall social media performance.

-Here are some examples of typical social media objectives and associated metrics that can be used to track performance:
+Here are some examples of typical social media objectives and associated metrics that can be used to evaluate performance:

 Using social media to raise brand awareness